tmcphee/cyberghostvpn/README.md

            cyberghostvpn
 ```

-Other containers can connect to this image using by using its network connection.
+Other containers can connect to this image by using its network connection.
 `--net=container:cyberghostvpn`
 ```
 docker run -d --net=container:cyberghostvpn other-container